 - Utilize motivational interviewing and targeting questioning in order to establish a comprehensive treatment plan

-- Identify anatomy of male urogenital, nervous, musculoskeletal and fascial systems as related to male pelvic pain
+- Identify the anatomy of male urogenital, nervous, musculoskeletal and fascial systems

-- Perform a thorough male pelvic floor assessment which includes obtaining consent and identifying one’s own comfort level treating male genitalia
+- Perform a male pelvic health assessment which includes obtaining consent and identifying one’s own comfort level treating male genitalia

 - Perform an external and internal pelvic floor assessment on a live male model

-- Perform external and internal treatment male abdominal and pelvic floor treatment techniques on a live male model
+- Perform external and internal non-specific manual therapy on a male urogenital teaching assistant

 This course is open to physiotherapists, naturopathic doctors, registered nurses and medical doctors.
 Labs include internal palpation.